markdingo/autoreverse/README.md

 1. Synthesizes PTR responses in the reverse zone
 1. Synthesizes matching/correlated A/AAAA responses in the forward zone
-1. Requires minimal configuration and zero-maintenance by deducing zone configuration with DNS Probing
+1. Auto-configures by deducing zone configuration with DNS Probing
 2. Can load forward zones and derive corresponding PTR values from A, AAAA and CNAME RRs to intermingle with synthetic responses
 4. Responds to zone specific queries such as NS, SOA and ANY
 5. Is written in [go](https://golang.org) with resource efficiency in mind